kanzakisuemi/buffet-system/README.md

 ```bash
 rake assets:precompile
 ```
-and this will compile js and css files
+which will compile js and css files

 Start the server